vonalven/vonalven.github.io/index.md

     different owners.
 It just indicates PPE.

-#### Ownership types

-The owner with the most parcels is unsurprisingly the **city of Lausanne**.
-With 1265 parcels it owns 12% of all parcels.
-This is ten times more than the next two owners which are the pension funds of the city and of the canton Vaud.
-Because most owners only have a small amount of parcels we will group them into 7 types:

 {: .owner-legend }
  - {: .public } public institutions: _the city, the swiss railways etc._